mdn/kuma/README-vagrant.md

-# Kuma under Vagrant on Mac OS X
+# Kuma in VirtualBox via Vagrant

-This is an attempt to describe the bootstrap process to get Kuma running in a Vagrant-managed virtual machine on a plain-vanilla Mac OS X machine.
+This is an attempt to describe the bootstrap process to get Kuma running in a Vagrant-managed virtual machine.

 This could possibly be made to work under Linux and Windows, but I haven't tried.
 The main barrier to Windows is probably that this Vagrantfile